AutomateThePlanet/Bellatrix-Documentation/docs/ios-automation/execute-tests-crossbrowsertesting.md

     recordNetwork: true,
     build: "CI Execution")]
 ```
-To execute Bellatrix tests in CrossBrowserTesting cloud, you should use the CrossBrowserTesting attribute instead of IOS.
+To execute BELLATRIX tests in CrossBrowserTesting cloud, you should use the CrossBrowserTesting attribute instead of IOS.
 CrossBrowserTesting has the same parameters as IOS but adds to additional ones- deviceName, recordVideo, recordNetwork and build.
 The last three are optional and have default values.
 As with the IOS attribute you can override the class behaviour on Test level.
 ```csharp
 [TestMethod]
 [IOSCrossBrowserTesting("crossBrowser-storage:TestApp.app.zip",